 How do I set up my new Cricut?

 Now that you’ve picked out (and hopefully cleared off) the perfect spot for your new Cricut, let’s open that pretty box up!
-(I have a Rose Gold edition from Joann.
+(I have a Rose edition Cricut from Joann.
 Your box may look similar, but have a different color of Cricut pictured on it.)

 The first thing you’ll notice when you open your box is your mat (or mats, it depends on what you ordered).
 Pull the mats out and set them aside.